0xPARC/0xparc-intro-book/src/pcp.typ

 == Pitch: How to grade papers without reading them

-Imagine that Penny has a long proof of some mathematical theorem, and Victor wants to verify it.
+Imagine that Peggy has a long proof of some mathematical theorem, and Victor wants to verify it.
 _A priori_, this would require Victor to actually read every line of the proof.
 As anyone who has experience grading students knows, that's a whole lot of work.
 A lazy grader might try to save time by only "spot checking"